semgrep/semgrep-docs/docs/supported-languages.md

 _*****Semgrep Supply Chain scans transitive dependencies but does **not** perform reachability analysis on them._ <br />
 _**†**Refers to functionality in Semgrep Cloud Platform to indicate through a badge if a package is a transitive or direct dependency.
 This does not affect reachability analysis for any language._<br />
+_**‡**The month and year that Semgrep Supply Chain has begun writing rules to detect vulnerabilities listed in GHSA and the CVE program._<br />
 _**††**Semgrep Supply Chain supports `requirements.txt` when it is used as a **lockfile**.
 This means that `requirements.txt` must be set to exact versions (pinned dependencies) and the file must be generated automatically._